-What occurs during Telophase I of meiosis? | Channels for Pearson+
+What occurs during telophase I of meiosis? | Channels for Pearson+

 1

-Recognize that Telophase I is a phase within Meiosis I. During this phase, the cell undergoes changes to prepare for the division into two cells.
+Recognize that telophase I is a phase within meiosis I. During this phase, the cell undergoes several changes to prepare for the next stage of division.

-Recall that during Telophase I, the nuclear membrane reforms around each set of chromosomes.
-This is a key event that distinguishes Telophase I from other phases.
+During telophase I, the nuclear membrane reforms around each set of chromosomes.
+This is a key event that distinguishes telophase I from other phases.

-Note that the chromosomes at this stage are still composed of sister chromatids, but they are no longer homologous pairs, as homologous chromosomes have already separated during Anaphase I.
+Note that at the end of telophase I, each daughter cell contains a haploid set of chromosomes, each consisting of two sister chromatids.

-Understand that the reformation of the nuclear membrane signifies the end of Telophase I, leading to cytokinesis, where the cell divides into two daughter cells, each with half the number of chromosomes.
+Understand that telophase I is followed by cytokinesis, where the cytoplasm divides, resulting in two separate cells, each ready to enter meiosis II.

 Watch next